 Every entrepreneur thinks that they’re doing the best for their business.
 After all, it’s not just a company that they happen to work for; it’s their child, and they’re going to be defined by its success or failure.
 However, though every entrepreneur is well-meaning when it comes to their business, the truth is that many leaders end up making fundamental mistakes that prevent them from delivering their best.

-And so, with that in mind, we have to as: Are you delivering your best for your business?
-Take a read of some of the critical factors that’ll determine your answer below.
+And so, with that in mind, we have to ask: Are you delivering your best for your business?
+Take a read of some of the critical factors and check out this pointsbet promo code to find out your answer below.

 Forget the working hours

 Is it noble to work for twelve hours a day, five days a week, fifty-two weeks of the year?
 While the old-school wisdom would say this “workaholic” was doing the right thing for growing their business, new research may show that this approach belongs in the past.
 The amount of hours worked isn’t what’s important.
 What is important is how productive you are during those hours that you work.
 And the research shows that the longer you work, the less productive you become.
 So those twelve hour days may be more of a hindrance than a help!

 We’re beginning to move away from the idea that people should begin work at 9 am as a routine.
 Some people are not, and never will be, morning people.
 Their mind may come alive in the late afternoon, and they might begin their best work during the evening.
 If you’re one of these people, then don’t let their creative time of the day go to work just because it’s not the usual working hours.
 Spend your morning period doing the non-taxing tasks, and get to the real work in the afternoon.
 By structuring your day around your skills, you’ll be able to deliver your best for your company.